yasuota/FanoutDemo/README.md

 <img src="doc/movie.gif" width="1500">

+## Setup

-Here are the simple steps to create the same service."
+Here are the simple steps to create the same service.

 Prerequisites: Fastly Fanout must be enabled.

-## Setup

 1. Create a work directory and subdirectory called “pubiic” .